-LED's Proving to be High Quality, Low Cost Retrofit
+LED's Proving to be Low Cost Retrofit

 There are dozens of great examples of the improvements that an LED retrofit provides.
-The difference in quality among all outdoor lighting fixtures is dramatic, and more importantly, cost-effective.
+The difference in performance among all outdoor lighting fixtures is dramatic, and more importantly, cost-effective.
 The main applications for these fixtures occur in outdoor building lights, parking lot lighting, campus fixtures, and park lighting.

 Another reason LEDs are on the rise is the improved safety and security for users, and they offer improved asset protection.
 With the improved brightness and display, these lights have the potential to keep your buildings safer.
 LED fixtures continue to become more cost competitive, and they generally provide energy paybacks of less than 10 years.
 The Forbes article below highlights the benefits of LED's energy efficient, and improved city lighting.

 Jim Adams is a dynamic, results oriented leader with 35 years of outstanding achievement in the energy efficiency construction industry.
 Jim founded Energy Systems Group (ESG) in 1994, and expanded the company to over 14 branch offices and 4 energy centers before leaving in 2011.

 How LEDs Are Going To Change The Way We Look At Cities

 Ed Ebrahimian loves to stare out the plane window on night flights home to Los Angeles.
 Next time you fly into L.A. late, take a good look and see why.
 Five years ago a bright orange blanket of light used to saturate the city and stain the air above.
 Today it’s a metropolis aglow with tens of thousands of cool silvery pinpoint lights.
 The grid is clearer.
 The skies are blacker.